GSA/ficam-federation/_plan/00_index.md

 * Strengthens information security and privacy protections
 * Maximizes shared services and reuse of existing IT infrastructure
 * Significantly reduces costs for new IT infrastructure
-* Significately reduces costs for internal identity and access services
+* Significantly reduces costs for internal identity and access services
 * Happy users, partners, and customers